ganyariya/gym-md/README.md

       - `env.agent.x`: agent's x-position in grid world.
       - For the full list of attributes please see [agent.py](gym_md/envs/agent/agent.py).

-The [OpenAI Gym environment](https://gym.openai.com/docs/) specific methods are discussed as part of the 'env.step method' subsection.
+The [OpenAI Gym environment](https://gym.openai.com/docs/) specific methods are discussed as part of the [env.step method](#envstep-method) subsection.

 #### env.step method
 The gym-md environment's step method returns the following values: